On the Sunday morning I wrote this, it was 11 degrees at 8:00 a.m. At noon it was 25 degrees — likely to be the high for today. That's winter in Utah.

 This season always reminds me of how dependent we are on most of the technology we take for granted and how vulnerable we are without it.

 Having big-game hunted in the mountains of Utah and Colorado, and camped out in extremely harsh, cold weather, I know what it's like to be without externally generated warmth for days.
 It takes a serious toll on a person's energy and endurance.

 Our home is heated by a natural gas-fired, electrically-operated furnace.
 Without that furnace, it would become just as cold inside our home as it is outside.
-I do not think we could survive that condition for long, even with hot meals and staying bundled up in long underwear and winter clothing for weeks or months.
+I don't think we could survive that condition for long, even with hot meals and staying bundled up in long underwear and winter clothing, at least not for weeks or months.

 If we were to catch anything other than a cold, say pneumonia, bronchitis, influenza, a sinus infection, we would probably not survive the winter.
 I've had pneumonia several times and I cannot survive it without antibiotics.
 I sink like a rock, death in 3-5 days.
 Once sick, even with just a cold, a person can get so run down that they will succumb to other illnesses.
 It's a vicious, downward spiral.